 Wordless videos are especially great for identifying and discussing emotions.
 Pause the video at appropriate times and discuss what can be learned from the body language and facial expressions exhibited.
 After the emotion is identified, discuss: Why are they feeling this way?
 What events lead to this emotion?
 If it is a negative emotion…What can they do to feel better?
 Can someone in the video do something to help?

 Use the video to discuss what caused an event to occur or the effect of an action.
 What would happen next if…?
 Why did that happen?
-Cause/effect is an important skill for cognitive organization and to help students find a connection between two separate events.
+Cause/effect is an important skill for cognitive organization and helps students find a connection between two separate events.

 Videos are a fun way to work on receptive language (comprehending language).
 Use them to test understanding by asking WH questions (who, what, when, where, why, how).